duarte152/andy-dashboard/emails_supervisores_uk.md

 My name is Thiago Rocha Duarte, currently working as Product Specialists & Product Enablement Lead at Laudite - Brazil's leading generative AI platform for medical reporting, used by over 3,500 clinicians across radiology, pathology, and endoscopy.
 Laudite uses an LLM pipeline to generate structured clinical reports from voice dictation and prior data, with clinicians retaining full decision-making authority.
 Over four years, I have developed a practitioner's understanding of what it takes for digital health tools to actually work in clinical environments - not just to function technically, but to change behaviour, integrate into workflows, and deliver the outcomes they were designed to produce.

 Your research on the implementation of digital technologies for safer and more effective care, and the Global Digital Health Unit's focus on evidence-based digital health interventions in clinical settings, speaks directly to the challenge I encounter daily.
-Your book *Digital Health for Primary Care* - co-authored with Lilliana Laranjo - and your broader work on bridging the gap between technology design and clinical reality reflect a rigour that I find largely absent in industry - where "implementation" too often means deployment, not the deeper organisational and behavioural change that makes a tool genuinely useful.
+Your book *Digital Health for Primary Care* - co-authored with Liliana Laranjo - and your broader work on bridging the gap between technology design and clinical reality reflect a rigour that I find largely absent in industry - where "implementation" too often means deployment, not the deeper organisational and behavioural change that makes a tool genuinely useful.

 I have been thinking about how implementation science frameworks can improve the adoption and sustained use of digital health tools in clinical settings - and I would be grateful to be guided by your expertise on where you see the most relevant directions within your current work.